James Monroe: Post-presidency (1825–1831)

-When his presidency ended on March 4, 1825, James Monroe resided at Monroe Hill, which is now included in the grounds of the University of Virginia.
+When his presidency ended on March 4, 1825, Monroe resided at Monroe Hill, which is now included in the grounds of the University of Virginia.
 Monroe spent the first five years of his retirement at his Oak Hill residence in Aldie, Virginia.
 In August 1825, the Monroes had received the Marquis de Lafayette and President John Quincy Adams as guests there.

-He devoted himself to reading, with his private library containing over 3,000 books, most of which he had acquired during his stays in Europe.
+Monroe devoted himself to reading, with his private library containing over 3,000 books, most of which he had acquired during his stays in Europe.
 Monroe began work on a book of political theory The People the Sovereigns, Being a Comparison of the Government of the United States with those of the Republics Which Have Existed Before, with the Causes of their Decadence and Fall.
 The work was designed to highlight the difference between governments and people of the United States and other countries, ancient and modern, to show that certain issues that produced disastrous effects in them were not present in America.

 In 1829, Monroe abandoned work on The People the Sovereigns after hearing George Hay's unfavorable reaction to the manuscript.
 Hay suggested that Monroe write an autobiography, which would be more interesting and valuable to posterity.
 Monroe, delighted with the idea, began working on an autobiography, but died before it could be completed.

 In retirement, he was plagued by pressing financial worries.
 As Minister to France during the 1790s, he had had to take out substantial private loans to fulfill representative duties and diplomatic protocol due to his moderate pay.
 As early as 1797, he had asked Congress for an expense allowance and had been waiting in vain for a payment ever since.
 In the last days before handing over to Adams, Monroe wrote to Jefferson and Madison asking them to support him in his claims against Congress if necessary.
 He sold off his Highland Plantation to the Second Bank of the United States out of financial necessity.
 It is now owned by his alma mater, the College of William and Mary, which has opened it to the public as a historic site.
 Throughout his life, he was financially insolvent, which was exacerbated by his wife's poor health.

 Monroe served on the Board of Visitors for the University of Virginia under Jefferson and the second rector, James Madison, both former presidents, nearly until his death.
 Monroe had previously been a member of the original board of Central College (the predecessor to the University of Virginia), however the demands of the Presidency prevented him from continuing in the role.
 At the annual examinations in July, he presided over the Board of Examiners.
 When there was considerable indiscipline among the students, Monroe suggested in a report in 1830 that military drill be added to the curriculum, but Madison refused.